aiven/aiven-operator/docs/docs/api-reference/project.md

 - [`cardId`](#spec.cardId-property){: name='spec.cardId-property'} (string, MaxLength: 64).
 Credit card ID; The ID may be either last 4 digits of the card or the actual ID.
 - [`cloud`](#spec.cloud-property){: name='spec.cloud-property'} (string, MaxLength: 256).
 Target cloud, example: aws-eu-central-1.
 - [`connInfoSecretTarget`](#spec.connInfoSecretTarget-property){: name='spec.connInfoSecretTarget-property'} (object).
 Information regarding secret creation.
 Exposed keys: `PROJECT_CA_CERT`.
 See below for [nested schema](#spec.connInfoSecretTarget).
+- [`connInfoSecretTargetDisabled`](#spec.connInfoSecretTargetDisabled-property){: name='spec.connInfoSecretTargetDisabled-property'} (boolean, Immutable).
+When true, the secret containing connection information will not be created, defaults to false.
+This field cannot be changed after resource creation.
 - [`copyFromProject`](#spec.copyFromProject-property){: name='spec.copyFromProject-property'} (string, MaxLength: 63).
 Project name from which to copy settings to the new project.
 - [`countryCode`](#spec.countryCode-property){: name='spec.countryCode-property'} (string, MinLength: 2, MaxLength: 2).
 Billing country code of the project.
 - [`tags`](#spec.tags-property){: name='spec.tags-property'} (object, AdditionalProperties: string).
 Tags are key-value pairs that allow you to categorize projects.